 - Assessment of the impact of misspecification of Armington elasticities in CGE models

-- Estimation of Armington elasticities for a wide range of countries
+- Estimation of Armington elasticities for a wide range of countries (together with Zoryana Olekseyuk)

 - Determinants of structural differences in estimated Armington elasticities